Gobbo89/electric-shape-synced/README.md

 npm run preview

 # ❗IMPORTANT❗
-#  Open the Vite preview URL (it will create the browser DB)
+#  Open the Vite preview URL in your browser,
+#  this will initialize the browser DB.

 # ❗IMPORTANT❗
 #  Now, do NOT close the Vite preview browser tab!
-#  Instead, just navigate to "about:blank".
+#  Instead, just navigate to "about:blank" in the same tab.
 #  That's because we do not want the session
 #  storage for electric_sub & tab:id to change.

 npm run db:psql
 > insert into items values ('some-totally-random-item');

-# Now, using the same browser tab, open the Dev console.
+# Now, in the SAME browser tab, open the Dev console.
+# ❗IMPORTANT❗
+# Do NOT use the back button.
-# Navigate from "about:blank" to the Vite preview again.
+# In the SAME browser tab navigate from "about:blank"
-# Check the Dev console logs:
+# to the Vite preview URL.
+Check the Dev console logs:
 ```
 <img alt="Node.js logs" src="./src/assets/browser-log.png" />